ktrnthsnr/Budget-Tracker/README.md

 # Budget Tracker

-Mobile web application for tracking budget deposits and expenses both online and offline, with focus on config to update transactional information if temporarily offline and improving page load performance through auditing and bundling.
+Mobile web application for tracking budget deposits and expenses both online and offline, with focus on config to manage NoSQL storage for transactional information if temporarily offline, and improving page load performance through auditing and bundling.

 ## GitHub URL